Whistleblowing Policy

 Students at City Lit are also encouraged to raise genuine concerns about suspected wrongdoing by making a complaint to the Whistleblowing Officer.

-This policy does not form part of any employee’s contract of employment, and we may amend it at any time.
+This policy does not form part of any staff member’s contract of employment and we may amend it at any time.

 This policy should be read alongside the Anti-Corruption and Bribery Policy and the Anti-Fraud Policy.